JalvinGaming/BuildingBuilder/README.md

 Step 2: A dropdown will appear.
 Select the "3D mode" option.

 Step 3: To move around in 3D, use Shift + Middle Mouse, or Shift + \ to pan, Middle Mouse or \ to rotate, and Scroll Wheel or Drag with Two Fingers to zoom in and out.

+## Boring Legal Stuff

+This project is licensed with the MIT license.